element451/element451-docs/import-export/WebImportExportFunctionality.md

 # [IE] Web Import functionality

 ### Intro
-Web import data route allows you to import data to the Element451 system.
+Web import/export data route allows you to import/export data to the Element451 system.

 ### Preparations
 In order for this api to be used we need to have a template created.
 Template can be created in data section of Element451 dashboard.